spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 Right off the bat, a few words that are highlighted in red jumped out as odd.What is hose,water and flag doing in a 'book' review.

+## Part 3 Topic Modelling
-Quite recently I had read a few articles on topic modeeling using NLP, but hadn't used it yet.
+Quite recently I had read a few articles on topic modelling using NLP, but hadn't used it yet.
 I figured that could come in handy here to find topics that are not really associated with book/reading a book.
 That was my next & final step.

-## Part 3 Topic Modelling
-First I created a corpus from the collection of book reviews and then converted it to a document matrix using BOW(bag of words) approach in gensim.
-After that I trained an LDA(Latent Dirichlet allocation) model using this document matrix.
-To understand a bit better, I visualized the results using pyLDAvis library.
+1. First I created a corpus from the collection of book reviews
+2. Then I converted it to a document matrix using BOW(bag of words) approach in gensim.
+3. After that I trained an LDA(Latent Dirichlet allocation) model using this document matrix.
+4. To understand a bit better, I visualized the results using pyLDAvis library.

+Sharing some odd ones that I found over here.

 ![LDA viz 1](https://github.com/spsphulse/My-Portfolio/blob/master/images/amz_gtd_images/ldavis1.PNG?raw=true)